CodingItWrong/codingitwrong.com/me.md

 ## Open-Source

-You can see a number of open-source libraries I've created at [my personal GitHub account](https://github.com/needbee?tab=repositories) and at [the team account for NPM Digital](https://github.com/npmweb).
+You can see a number of open-source libraries I've created at [my personal GitHub account](https://github.com/needbee?tab=repositories).

 ## Projects